Fast Deep Mixtures of Gaussian Process Experts: Methodology

-GP experts have been combined with different gating networks, including tree-based \cite{gramacy2008bayesian}, naive Bayes \cite{nguyen2014}, and GP \cite{tresp2001} classifiers.
-In order to flexibly determine the local regions, especially in multivariate input spaces, while also retaining scalable inference, we employ the expressive power of DNNs.
+In this work, we focus on DNNs, which are known to be {\em universal for classification} \citep{szymanski2012deep}.
+DNNs flexibly determine the regions, removing any rigid assumptions, without increasing the computational cost.
 Specifically, we define the gating network by a feedforward DNN with a softmax output:

 where $h_l$ is the $l^{\rm th}$ component of $h: \bbR^d \rightarrow \bbR^{L}$, defined by

 with $\eta_{j}: \bbR^{d_{j-1}} \rightarrow \bbR^{d_j}$ ($d_0=d$, $d_J=L$) the $j^{\rm th}$ layer of a neural network